-During Phase 2 we will implement a hybrid model of (2) two primary groups of pupils who attend school on different/alternating weeks.
-When a pupil's alternating schedule requires them to attend in-person, they will be on campus (4) four consecutive days (Monday-Thursday).
+During Phase 2 we will implement a hybrid model of (2) two primary groups of students who attend school on different/alternating weeks and a third group that will have the option to remain 100% distance learning.
+When a student's alternating schedule requires them to attend inperson, they will be on campus (4) four consecutive days (Monday-Thursday).
 During in-person instruction, students will be under the immediate physical supervision and control of a certificated employee while they are engaged in educational activities.
-When an alternating pupil's schedule requires them to be learning remotely (off campus), they will participate in distance learning.
+When an alternating student's schedule requires them to be learning remotely (off campus), they will participate in distance learning.
 Please see distance learning definition below.
-All pupils, regardless of schedule, will participate in distance learning each Friday.
-Our goal is to keep students and staff as safe as possible while in-person instruction takes place on campus using the following layered prevention strategies:
+All students, regardless of schedule, will participate in distance learning each Friday.
+Our goal is to keep students and staff as safe as possible while in-person instruction takes place on campus using the following layered prevention strategies.